Accessibility · EAA · EN 301 549 · WCAG 2.2

 Accessibility conformance, declared honestly.

-ACR / VPAT · EN 301 549 Annex V · sample
+ACR / VPAT · EN 301 549 ANNEX V

 Accessibility Conformance Declaration

-Declared by: a named person · signed · valid 1 year
+- Declared by — a named person · signed · valid 1 year

-Each line carries how the verdict was reached.
 Tooling can only disprove conformance — never prove it.
 The claims rest on the declarant, not on Watchdog.

 The law